|Study location||Lithuania, Vilnius|

 Notarized letter of guarantee from parents/sponsors and the Certificate/Letter from a bank about their financial abilities.

-This is a joint programme offered by Mykolas Romeris University and Savoie Mont Blanc University (France).
-Graduates of this programme will be awarded with two diplomas – one issued by MRU, other by Savoie Mont Blanc University .
+This is a joint programme offered by Mykolas Romeris University and University of Savoie Mont Blanc (France).
+Graduates of this programme will be awarded with two diplomas – one issued by MRU, other by University of Savoie Mont Blanc.